-Maslanka Weekly: Best of the Web – No. 41, Creative Arrangements
+Maslanka Weekly: Best of the Web – No. 44, Songs Without Words

 Maslanka Weekly highlights excellent performances of David Maslanka’s music from around the web.
-This week, we examine three of David’s works that make reference to the earth: O Earth, O Stars, Symphony No. 6: Living Earth, and Mother Earth.
+This week, we feature three of David’s “lesser-known” chamber works: Quintet for Winds No. 4, Heaven to Clear When Day Did Close: Fantasy on a Theme of Barney Childs, and Arise!

 Maslanka Weekly highlights excellent performances of David Maslanka’s music from around the web.
 This week, we feature three compositions that specifically mention "dreaming" or "meditation" in their title: A Child's Garden of Dreams, Movement I, Sea Dreams: Concerto for Two Horns and Wind Ensemble, Movement III, and Recitation Book, Movement I, "Broken Heart: Meditation on the chorale melody Der du bist drei in einigkeit."